echickering/priv_access/README.md

 ## Welcome
 - **Purpose:** Create your own GlobalProtect automated solution on AWS(currently)
+- **Assumptions:**
-- **Assumptions:** You have a Panorama, configured Template and Template Stack with All Network Interface, Routing, and GlobalProtect settings set with Variables..
-As of now, SSL certificates are manually managed on Template
+  - **Panorama**: You have a Panorama, configured Template and Template Stack with two interfaces (eth1/1 and eth1/2), this is dual VR model for trust/untrust and VR are deployed.
+VR will bgp between to advertise default route and GP Pool only(you'll need to define import/export rules for now)
+  - **AWS**: You have your own Route53 hosted zone

 ### Step 1: Clone the Repository